aloyetunde/-hackbio-cancer-intership-/STAGE 4/README.md

 bash script.sh
 ```
 Ensure all required tools and dependencies are installed by running the
 [script.sh](https://github.com/aloyetunde/-hackbio-cancer-intership-/blob/main/script.sh) script.
-This script will install tools like FastQC, FastP, BWA, and bcftools if they aren't already installed:
+This script will install tools like FastQC, FastP, BWA, samtools and bcftools if they aren't already installed:

  ### Run the Pipeline
 you can run the pipeline with the script.sh script.